IELTS Cue Card Sample 43 - Describe one of your neighbours

 If you mention that you like this neighbour, mention some good qualities s/he has, how s/he leads his/her life, how often you two meet or talk, what you do together, what are the good qualities s/he has, even try to mention about 1-2 weakness s/he has.
 Then mention your personal reason if you admire him or not.
 Say why you think he is a good neighbour.

-Some qualities of a good neighbour: Helpful, does not disturb other, honest, maintains the social relationship to the community members, amiable and has a good personality, never does anything that can irritate the neighbours, loves the kids and respects the senior citizen, gives good advice if people seek for that, respects others, talented and helps other to make the community a better place to live in etc.
+Some qualities of a good neighbour: Helpful, does not disturb other, honest, maintains the social relationship with the community members, amiable and has a good personality, never does anything that can irritate the neighbours, he/she loves children and respects senior citizens, gives good advice if people seek for that, respects others, talented and helps other to make the community a better place to live in etc.

 Some bad qualities of a bad neighbour: Shouts often, quarrels on silly issues, possesses a rude personality, not helpful at all, selfish, does not maintain a good relationship with other community members, does not even love kids, does not respect others, often uses loud music at night, complaints a lot about everything, people in the community usually avoid him/ her etc.